-Are you ready to refuse calls from unregistered service providers?
+Are you ready to block calls from unregistered providers?

 The FCC Second Report and Order on SHAKEN prohibits U.S. providers from accepting voice traffic directly from unregistered providers starting September 28, 2021.
 Are you ready?

 These rules appear in the Commission’s Second Report and Order on SHAKEN, Docket Number WC-17-97, paragraph 86.

 We prohibit intermediate providers and terminating voice service providers from accepting voice traffic directly from any voice service provider that does not appear in the database, including a foreign voice service provider that uses NANP resources that pertain to the United States to send voice traffic to residential or business subscribers in the United States.